 “Naw, Coach, I jist made ‘em eat their own lunch for harassing me and Jack.”

-‘Gator jumped in, “Andy and me gots in a dispute the first day he’s here.
+‘Gator jumps in, “Andy and me gots in a dispute the first day he’s here.
 He insisted we settle it by arm wrestlin’.
 It was pretty much a draw until he started laughin’ at me.
-He said I reminded him of an ugly old alligator he knew in Florida.
+He said I remind him of an ugly old alligator he knew in Florida.
 We bin best friends since and everybody calls me ‘Gator now.”

 “Who won the arm wrestlin’?”